 Lots to read up on – but I’d also like some specific info on Kōkihi.
 Can I come see you?

 Yes, of course!
-We have a sales suite at 1 Soljak Place, Mt Albert (on the corner of New North Road and Soljak Place).
-We have a scale-model of the development, all the plans — along with a number of interactive walk-throughs on a touchscreen TV.
-We can also take you through a display apartment in our Tuatahi development which will give you a sense of the interior look and feel of the apartments.
+We have a sales suite at 54 Surrey Crescent, Grey Lynn.
+We have a scale-model of the development, a sample Ockham kitchen and bathroom and all the plans — along with a number of interactive walk-throughs on a touchscreen TV.

 I’ve checked Kōkihi out — and like what I see!
 How do I actually buy an apartment?